 - Know in what country your files are stored.
 The Netherlands, Switzerland, Germany, Belgium, Iceland, Sweden, and Norway among others have laws that favor privacy including cloud storage providers.

 Easy Built-In Encryption Via These Paid Providers

 There’s nothing better than owning your own data.
-But, if you want to focus on your expertise and put your trust in reputable, secure cloud storage, consider one of the following.
+But, if you want to focus on your expertise and put your trust in a reputable, secure cloud storage service, consider one of the following.
 There’s no need to use Cryptomator.

 These commercial cloud storage services offer top-notch security through their software tools and operational procedures.
 They do not have free storage starter tiers but instead offer limited-time trial periods.